kant/conversation-with-linuxone-using-watson-microservices/README.md

 # Architecture

-This journey provides a chatbot interface to demonsrate how you can simply integrate with an IBM LinuxONE System or, potentially any other system.
+This journey provides a chatbot interface to demonstrate how you can simply integrate with an IBM LinuxONE System or, potentially any other system.
 IBM Cloud private has been configured into the LinuxOne LinuxONE Community Cloud.

 ## Overview